About

 Because of the large numbers of highly qualified applications we receive, most individuals offered admission have had averages well above 70%.

-• Enrolment quota - There are 28 first year seats.
+• Enrolment quota - There are 28 first-year seats in the BSc (Nutr) program.

-Applicants must have lived and worked full-time in Saskatchewan for at least 12 consecutive months prior to admission without being a full-time student.
-To qualify, you must pay income taxes in Saskatchewan and have a Saskatchewan health card.
+Individuals who have lived and worked full-time in Saskatchewan for at least 12 consecutive months prior to the admission deadline without being a fulltime student.
+To qualify, you must pay income taxes in Saskatchewan and have a Saskatchewan health card for the year prior to the admission deadline.
 You cannot qualify for residency by attending school if your home is elsewhere.
-Applicants from border communities (e.g., Lloydminster, AB and Flin Flon, MB), residents of the Yukon, Northwest Territories and Nunavut, members of the R.C.M.P. or the Canadian armed forces, graduates of the University of Saskatchewan, and children or spouses of graduates of the University of Saskatchewan are considered Saskatchewan residents for the purpose of their admission application to Pharmacy or Nutrition.
+Applicants from border communities (e.g., Lloydminster, AB or Flin Flon, MB) are considered Saskatchewan residents for the purpose of their admission application to Pharmacy or Nutrition.

 Up to 4 of 28 positions may be offered to out of province and international applicants.